Mothers of East Los Angeles: Motherly activism

 MELA transformed traditional networks, resources based on family, and Mexican American culture to defend their communities from injustices.
 They made important connections to the mother's role as selfless caregivers by using political activism as a tool to extend that care towards the community.
 They have also strived to be inclusive to non-mothers.
 Members from MELA often relate the conditions of their low income communities and their histories to be a strong factor in believing that they have the right to oppose state-proposed projects if they believe it is detrimental to the health of the community.

 Allies

 Mothers of East LA has worked alongside many other organizations that have fought for the quality of life in the community.

 These organizations assist MELA in creating public improvement projects geared towards greater community.

 Work during the 21st century

 MELA's focuses on conservation programs like health education campaigns, raising money for scholarships, informing the community about environmental injustice through mass demonstrations, community and legal hearings.

 In 2010 MELA has been involved fighting against the proposed CVS Pharmacy in place of the historic Golden Gate Theater which was built in 1927.
 MELA argued that the construction of a CVS could have hazardous environmental effects and increase the alcohol selling/buying ratio.
-However, East Los Angeles Association (ELARA) stated that "it would mean critical revenue for any future city of East Los Angeles."
+The East Los Angeles Association (ELARA) stated that "it would mean critical revenue for any future city of East Los Angeles."
 The Board of supervisors allowed the conversion of the theater to CVS store.